How to Write a College Paper

-It’s been a long time since I wrote a paper so I’ve delegated the discussion of this topic to Dr. Genevieve Carlton.
+It’s been a long time since I wrote an essay so I’ve delegated the discussion of this topic to Dr. Genevieve Carlton.
 She’s had a lot of experience writing and grading papers.
 We appreciate her advice and you should too.

 Genevieve Carlton Ph.D

-There are a lot of different approaches to writing a paper.
+There are a lot of different approaches to writing an essay.
 But they all share one thing in common.
 Even better, it’s guaranteed to work for every paper you’ll ever write: start early.
-Never put off writing a paper until the last minute, when you’ll make sloppy mistakes or risk late penalties that can destroy your grade.
+Never put off writing an essay until the last minute, when you’ll make sloppy mistakes or risk late penalties that can destroy your grade.
 Instead, start at least two weeks before the due date.

 Why is it so important to start early?
 If you pull an all-nighter right before the due date, it will show.
 You’ll end up with a thrown together argument, poor evidence, and a lack of polish.
 And you’ll miss out on opportunities to gain feedback from your professor.

 There’s no secret formula to writing a perfect paper right before the deadline.
 Writing a great paper takes time, so you need to start early.